nominetresearch/microbit-networking-book-python/twowayunicast/twowayunicast.md

 ---------

 !!! attention "Exercise 1"
-	Extend your Ping program to send automatically more than one *Ping* message.
+	Extend your Ping program to send more than one *Ping* message automatically.
 	Test it with 10 *Pings*.
 Calculate the average round-trip time of these Ping messages.

 !!! attention "Exercise 2"